-- RED 3 Up to 10% bonus points can be earned by investigating 3-species co-evolution Pac-Man controllers, maps, and Ghost controllers.
-This bonus investigation needs to be documented in a separate section of the required document marked as "3-Species Co-Evolution".
-You also need to indicate in your source files any code which pertains to this bonus and additionally describe it in your report.
-Basically, you need to make it as easy as possible for the TAs to see with a glance what part of your submission pertains to this bonus, and which does not. - RED 4 You may have noticed that this assignment doesn't contain any request for rigorous statistical analysis.
+- RED 1 You may have noticed that this assignment doesn't contain any request for rigorous statistical analysis.
 This is because performing meaningful statistical analysis is often nuanced (and computationally expensive) for problems without an inherent absolute fitness metric (like GPac).
-For up to 10% bonus points, design and implement a method for performing a meaningful, fair, and consistent comparison between solutions from any two co-evolution configurations/experiments co-evolving the same species, then perform statistical analysis using metrics obtained from your comparison method.
+For up to 15% bonus points, design and implement a method for performing a meaningful, fair, and consistent comparison between solutions from any two co-evolution configurations/experiments co-evolving the same species, then perform statistical analysis using metrics obtained from your comparison method.
 Your method and statistical analysis results (with your interpretation of results) should be documented in a separate section of the required document marked as "Statistical Analysis of Co-Evolution".
 You also need to indicate in your source files any code which pertains to this bonus and additionally describe it in your report.
-Basically, you need to make it as easy as possible for the TAs to see with a glance what part of your submission pertains to this bonus, and which does not.
+Basically, you need to make it as easy as possible for the TAs to see with a glance what part of your submission pertains to this bonus, and which does not. - Note on RED 2-6 Deliverables RED 2-6 expand upon the RED deliverables of Assignment 2b and involve exploring permutations of co-evolution with one or more Pac-Man players employing shared or unique controllers and Ghost players employing shared or unique controllers.
+If exploring scenarios involving agents of the same type employing unique controllers for each player, you should implement the play_GPac_multicontroller function described in Assignment 2b.
+In such scenarios, you have the option of co-evolving a population for player, a single population that where controllers are sampled for each player of a given type, or by evolving multi-controller individuals.
+In any event, you must ensure that each individual of a population is evaluated at least once per generation.